koykov/jsonvector/readme.md

 }
 ```

-See the picture below to see difference between classic JSON parser and vector:
+Classic JSON parser will build the following tree: